How to use a digital whiteboard in product management

-Last updated: June 2024
+Last updated: April 2025

 But what about the other jobs you have to do — feature prioritization or presenting your roadmap, for instance?
 Ever try a whiteboard?

-1. Strategize: Shape product strategy
+Strategize: Shape product strategy on a whiteboard, first

 Product managers set the product strategy.
 As you think about goals and initiatives as well as the broader direction for your product, whiteboards can be useful for envisioning what you want to achieve.
 Strategic analysis, modeling, and artifacts — get it all done quickly and collaboratively in a visual space.